lsst/templates/project_templates/roundtable_aiohttp_bot/README.md

 # roundtable_aiohttp_bot

-**Develop an aiohttp-based bot, hosted on SQuaRE's Roundtable platform.**
+**Develop an aiohttp-based bot (built with [Safir](https://safir.lsst.io])), hosted on SQuaRE's Roundtable platform.**

-This templates builds a bot that can be deployed on [Roundtable](https://roundtable.lsst.io), SQuaRE's Kubernetes-based service platform.
+This template builds a bot that can be deployed on [Roundtable](https://roundtable.lsst.io), SQuaRE's Kubernetes-based service platform.
 Bots can take many forms and functions:

 - A bot might have an HTTP API.